 What is the solution for the fear of failure?
 How do you encourage a partner whose feelings of failure are triggered by the most insignificant of circumstances?
-We have found that one of the most powerful principles in building one another's self-esteem is: Give your mate the freedom to fail.
+We have found that one of the most powerful principles in building one another's self-esteem is: Give your spouse the freedom to fail.

-When you give your mate the freedom to fail, you begin to remove the pressure to perform for acceptance.
+When you give your spouse the freedom to fail, you begin to remove the pressure to perform for acceptance.
 You free your mate to take risks and try again.
 You free him to excel.
 Failure then becomes a tutor, not a judge.
 In the presence of freedom, we learn from failures instead of being intimidated by them.
 In the absence of condemnation, confidence in how God can use you mounts.

-If you would like to give your mate the freedom to fail, we recommend six gifts you can give that will begin to release him.
+If you would like to give your spouse the freedom to fail, we recommend six gifts you can give that will begin to release him.
 Keep in mind that you, too, will possibly fail by taking back some of these gifts.
 That's okay.
 Failure is a part of learning for both of you.